Kelvin Moses

-Kelvin D. Moses (born September 3, 1976) is a former professional football player for the NFL's New York Jets and the NFL Europe's Frankfurt Galaxy.
-Moses played three seasons, appearing in 32 games for the Jets in 2001 and 2002 as a linebacker, gunner, or kick returner.
+Kelvin D. Moses (born September 3, 1976) is an American former professional football player for the NFL's New York Jets and the NFL Europe's Frankfurt Galaxy.
+He played college football for the Wake Forest Demon Deacons.
+Moses played three seasons professionally, appearing in 32 games for the Jets in 2001 and 2002 as a linebacker, gunner, or kick returner.

 High school career

 Born in Hartsville, South Carolina, Moses attended Hartsville High School, where he was a three-year letterman and All-State honoree in football.
 He played strong safety and tight end, earning numerous regional and conference honors throughout his career.
 Moses was named the Red Foxes' MVP for the '93 season and was chosen to participate in the North-South All-Star Game that year.

 As a senior, Moses accumulated 77 tackles and six interceptions while also catching 19 passes for 377 yards and eight touchdowns.
 Moses also set the school's records for receptions in a game, season, and career.
-He completed his high school career by helping lead his team to the 1993 SC 4A State Football Championship game where his Red Fox team was narrowly defeated by the Richland Northeast High School Cavaliers by a score of 30-24.
+He completed his high school career by helping lead his team to the 1993 SC 4A State Football Championship game where his Red Fox team was narrowly defeated by the Richland Northeast High School Cavaliers by a score of 30–24.

 College career

 Moses enrolled at Wake Forest University and played five seasons for the Demon Deacons.

-Under head coach Jim Caldwell, Moses' stats were as follows: